 Because of Kotlin or Java fully support Android framework and libraries and this app cannot run on any other operating system except Android.

 Because all operating system can support or execute these technologies using WebView(for Android) and UIWebView (for iOS).

-Nowadays many companies started cross platform development, because this can save their time and effort.
+Nowadays many companies started cross-platform development because this can save their time and effort.

-If a company has to develop an app and they decide to go with Native approach they will have to manage 2 different code bases, iOS Developer, Android Developer, same UI will have to be designed for both platforms.
+If a company has to develop an app and they decide to go with a Native approach they will have to manage 2 different code bases, iOS Developer, Android Developer, the same UI will have to be designed for both platforms.

 In addition, Hybrid apps use a Native container (Cordova for example) which can communicate with framework specific libraries and frameworks.

 Going Kotlin and Kotlin Native